 - Setting priorities

 - Take breaks at work to eliminate boom and bust pattern of extreme productivity followed by extreme fatigue

 - Create time for yourself where you engage in pleasurable activities

-- During rest times engage in relaxing your mind as well as body since mental activity is also tiring.
+- During rest times, engage in relaxing your mind as well as the body since the mental activity is also tiring.

 - Plan your week and stick to the plan even though there is a temptation to do more

-- If you do overdo it, do not “crash out”, but try to stick to the original programme of behaviour and you will see your stamina and energy levels
+- If you do overdo it, do not “crash out”, but try to stick to the original program of behaviour and you will see your stamina and energy levels

-- Divide tiring activities into chunks that you can complete through the day ensuring that CFS symptoms are not so extreme.
+- Divide tiring activities into chunks that you can complete throughout the day ensuring that CFS symptoms are not so extreme.